piyush960/ContactApp/README.md

 ---

 ### 📕 About <a name = "about"></a>
 The Contact Management System (CMS) is a mini feature of a CRM designed to streamline the management of client or customer contact information.
-It enables users to add, view, update, and delete contact details efficiently.
-The CMS simplifies access to organized data, making it easier to maintain and leverage relationships crucial for business success.

 ### Technical Decisions
 - **MySQL Database**: MySQL ensures efficient CRUD operations for structured data.